kamalsingh200238/iot-cw/readme.txt

 All the files are in a folder called kamal-22070113
 1) Run XAMPP.
 And go to XAMPP folder in your c drive.
 2) Go inside the htdocs folder and delete every file and folder in there
-3) Copy everything inside the kamal-22070113 folder and then paste inside the htdocs folder.
+3) Copy everything inside the code-kamal-22070113 folder and then paste inside the htdocs folder.
 4) And go to localhost:8083/phpmyadmin url.
 5) Create a new database called pawsome.
-6) Import the sql file inside the pawsome database.
+6) Import the pawsome.sql file inside the pawsome database.
 7) Go to localhost:8083/ to run the website

 More about Loging in as admin.